magentabusiness/magentabusiness.github.io/use-cases/air-quality-monitoring.md

 ## Air Quality Monitoring solution overview

-The diagram below identifies data flow and integration points for a typical air quality monitoring solution that uses the ThingsBoard platform to collect and analyze monitoring data from air stations.
+The diagram below identifies data flow and integration points for a typical air quality monitoring solution that uses the IoT Hub platform to collect and analyze monitoring data from air stations.

 <object width="100%" style="max-width: max-content; margin: 32px 0" data="/images/iot-use-cases/smart-energy-diagram.svg"></object>

 You may notice plenty of connectivity options for the air monitoring stations: direct connection to the cloud, through the IoT Gateway, or an Integration with a third-party system.
 The platform supports industry-standard encryption algorithms and device credentials types.
-ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.
+IoT Hub stores data in the fault-tolerant and reliable Cassandra database.
 The Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop, using Kafka or other Message buses.

 ## Learn more